DarkMasquerader/Data-Analysis-Project-1/README.md

 # Is the Loot-Box Business Model the Solemn Future of the Gaming Industry?

+- This exploration into this question
+- Comprised/significant contribution is the generation of a large dataset, easily parsable (during data preparation phase):
+    - x games
+    - generation time of x hours
+- Information about:
+    - Price
+    - Historical player count
+    - Features (1p, 2p, ingame purchases etc.)
+- Data acquired through
+    - Web scraping
+    - Botting (automated website interaction)
+- Data accessed through
+    - .pkl - List of 'Game' objects with functions to export to dataframe
+    - .sql - Such data easily uploaded to databse in 2 tables

+- Remainder of this research consists of usual data analysis steps:
+    - Data processing
+    - Data analysis
+    - Data sharing

 ## Introduction
 - Since early 10's, likely due to iPod and advancement of smart phones, seen an increasing number of f2p games with in-game purchases
 - High Profile examples